rog555/ccpr/README.md

 # AWS CodeCommit PR CLI

-The **ccpr** script attempts to replicate the basic AWS CodeCommit Console from the CLI when dealing with pull requests
+The **ccpr** script attempts to replicate the basic AWS CodeCommit Console from the CLI when dealing with pull requests.
+It does abit more such as enable recursive remote repo searches and CodePipeline build status/linking

 This is achieved via context of current working git repo and branch, a bit of commandline completion and rich colours!